Busselton Vet Hospital is a well-established, full-service, small animal veterinary hospital, located south of Perth in WA.

 - Composting – all paper products including paper towels, syringe/needle/gown packaging (they separate the plastic and paper for everything)

-- Being Kennel Conscious – composting unsoiled newspaper/cat litter, moving bedding with patients to save water washing multiple beds, using other bedding solutions.
+- Being kennel conscious – composting unsoiled newspaper/cat litter, moving bedding with patients to save water washing multiple beds, using other bedding solutions.

-- Kitchen Awareness – worm farm/compost for food waste & tea leaves, compostable sponges, recycling coffee pods, REDcycle for packaging from the endless supply of chips and chocolates in every vet clinic.
+- Kitchen awareness – worm farm/compost for food waste & tea leaves, compostable sponges, recycling coffee pods, REDcycle for packaging from the endless supply of chips and chocolates in every vet clinic.

-- Pet Food Bag Recycling – signed up with Terracycle as collection hub for Royal Canin and Eukanuba bags and recycle Hills bags with REDcycle.
+- Pet food bag recycling – signed up with Terracycle as collection hub for Royal Canin and Eukanuba bags and recycle Hills bags with REDcycle.

-Watch the video below to learn more about the eco changes Busselton Vet Hospital have made within their business over the last 12 months.
+Visit their website to learn more about the eco changes Busselton Vet Hospital have made within their business over the last 12 months.